-Whether it’s because you hate to write or are simply too busy running your business, you’ve decided to outsource your content creation.
+Whether it’s because you hate to write or are simply too busy running your business, you’ve decided to outsource content creation.
 You feel a huge sense of relief, right?

 Sure…until you realize that outsourcing content creation opens up what we here in the South call “a whole ‘nother” set of challenges.
 That’s why so many small businesses procrastinate even more after the outsourcing decision is made: They don’t know how to go about it.